ofisia/type.dsgn.lv/cmfq87a6p000202jo4rw93dfy.md

 ### [About](https://type.dsgn.lv/about)

-work in progress • display typography • vector type set • scalable vector graphics • freely downloadable materials† • creative commons licensed† • by [Jimmy Ofisia](https://dsgn.lv)
+work in progress • display typography • vector type set • freely downloadable materials† • creative commons licensed† • by [Jimmy Ofisia](https://dsgn.lv)

 ( † some are not, but most are )